Why You Shouldn’t Ignore Bloating And Pelvic Pain

 This condition can lead to symptoms such as bloating and other discomforts like heartburn and difficulty swallowing.

-Lactose intolerance is a digestive disorder where the body cannot properly digest lactose, the sugar in dairy products.
+Lactose intolerance is a digestive disorder in which the body cannot properly digest lactose, a sugar found in dairy products.

 Bloating can be a symptom of lactose intolerance due to the accumulation of excessive gas in the body, which can also result in pelvic pain and other stomach-related problems.